MariusDanner/lockup/README.md

     ENV["LOCKUP_CODEWORD"] = 'secret'

+You need to set the expiration time of your cookie in hours:

+  ENV["LOCKUP_VALID_HOURS"] = 12

 If you think you might need a hint:

     ENV["LOCKUP_HINT"] = 'Something that you do not tell everyone.'